xysgottaken2/Caustica/README.md

 # Caustica

-Caustica is an experimental ray-traced renderer for Minecraft 26.2's Vulkan backend.
+Caustica is an experimental ray-traced renderer for Minecraft 26.2 and 26.3's Vulkan backend.
 It replaces the vanilla world view with hardware ray tracing and NVIDIA DLSS features while keeping Minecraft's familiar UI and gameplay intact.